blainehill2001/Split_MultiHopKG/README.md

 `<dataset>` is the name of any dataset folder in the `./data` directory.
 In our experiments, the five datasets used are: `umls`, `kinship`, `fb15k-237`, `wn18rr` and `nell-995`.
 `<gpu-ID>` is a non-negative integer number representing the GPU index.

-From Blaine and Jason:

-We added the following command to split a dataset into a rich KG and sparse KG
+Rhe following command splits a dataset into a rich KG and sparse KG
 ```
 ./splitkg.sh configs/<dataset>.sh --sparsity_nodes <float> --sparsity_edge <float>
 ```